TheWizardsOfOrd/Elements/README.md

 ## Inscription Structure

 Elements rely on Ordinals parent/child provenance for structuring the inscribed libraries.
-Relevant library information such as name, version and website is included as part of inscription metadata.
+Relevant library information such as name, version and website is included as a part of inscription metadata.

 ```
 root